molefrog/fpjs-login-demo/README.md

 > Always rely on hashed and salted values instead.
 [Read this](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)
 > for more information.

-Now when a request comes in we just need to find if that email-password pair matches any record in our database:
+Now when a request comes in, we just need to find if that email-password pair matches any record in our database:

 ```tsx